Condensation inside shelters

 You can visualize this as a person sitting in a cold car in the winter.
 Spending just a few minutes in the car will cause the windows to fog/frost as the moisture from the person's breath condenses on the glass.
 The moisture actually condenses on other surfaces, but it is most visible on the glass.
 If you open the door, the windows won't fog up any more...because the cold, dry air can freely come in an mix with the warm, moist air and cool it off before it condenses so much on the glass.
 Many shelters with an opening directly into the living area are designed like a car with a door open...allowing cold air to flow right in...and warm air to flow right out.
 They don't have much problem with condensation, but the interior of the shelter is pretty much as cold as the exterior...which does little to help the cat.

-To illustrate, during testing in our own colony, with an outdoor temperature of 36 degrees F, a shelter housing two cats read an indoor temperature of 56 degrees F, measured at the roof level (it's actually warmer at the bottom, but the sensor unit was too large to locate at the bottom).
+To illustrate, during testing in our own colony, with an outdoor temperature of 36 degrees F, a shelter housing a medium sized cat read an indoor temperature of 56 degrees F, measured at the roof level (it's actually warmer at the bottom, but the sensor unit was too large to locate at the bottom).
 But more interesting, the interior humidity was a whopping 85%.

 Practical ways to mitigate it (without degrading the shelter performance) involve absorbing the moisture.
 Make